-Google’s new Andromeda OS will be debuted very soon.
+Google’s new operating system “Andromeda” will be debuted very soon.

-Google should be spilling the beans on their new OS, along with possible details about their “Pixel 3” convertible laptop.
-This is exciting news.
+Google will soon be spilling the beans on their new OS, along with possible details about their “Pixel 3” convertible laptop.
+This is very exciting news.

 What is Google Andromeda?
 What does it do?

 For those asking what exactly is Andromeda, well, the truth is no one really knows.

 The rumor everyone seems to have solidified into reality is that it’s a new operating system built by Google which is focused on bringing the Android apps from the Google Play Store and Chrome OS together into one machine.

 So, think about any of the three current Chromebooks that can run Android apps.